manicmaniac/backquotes/README.rst

     python -m backquotes date.py

-You can pass arguments to the script.
+You can pass arguments to the script like this.

 .. code:: sh